Organic Mulches: Better Soil, Better Plants

 That said, here are some tips to help guide your decisions for mulching:

 Season – Winter mulches are best for insulating woody plants (trees, bushes, perennials).
-Late fall, after the soil has cooled but before the first frost, is the perfect time to lay down shredded leaves, pine needles, or straw, which will help keep the soil evenly cool throughout the winter.
+Shredded leaves, pine needles, or straw will help keep the soil evenly cool throughout the winter.
 Summer mulches, best applied in mid-spring when active root growth has started, help retain soil moisture, reduce weeds and keep soil cooler during the hottest months.